baedirin/baedirin/README.md

-- 👋 Hi, I’m @baedirin
+- 👋 hi, i’m @baedirin
-- 👀 I’m interested in web design & development
+- 👀 i’m interested in cyber security
-- 🌱 I’m currently learning PHP, Python, Java
-- 💞️ I’m looking to collaborate on web projects
+- 🌱 i’m currently a student at oregon state university for computer science
-- 📫 How to reach me - nico@nicomoving.com
+- 📫 how to reach me - bdavis11@seattlecentral.edu

 <!---
 baedirin/baedirin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.